tynopet/homework/homework-25/unit82.md

 82.3
   1. Martin decided to grow a beard because he was fed up with shaving.
   2. I wasn't very well yesterday, but I feel much better today.
-  3. I climbed out to the swimming pool and dried myself with a towel.
+  3. I climbed out of the swimming pool and dried myself with a towel.
   4. I tried to study, but I couldn't concentrate.
   5. If somebody attacks you, you need to be able to defend yourself.
   6. I'm going out with Chris this evening.
 We're meeting at 7.30.